Precise asymptotics of the spin $+2$ Teukolsky field in the Kerr black hole interior: Introduction

 \subsection{Teukolsky equations}

-Teukolsky \cite{teukolsky} found that, when linearising a gravitational perturbation of a Kerr black hole in the Newman-Penrose formalism, two curvature components decouple from the linearised gravity system and satisfy wave equations, called the \textit{Teukolsky equations}.
-More precisely, we first define the pair of null vector fields given in Boyer-Lindquist coordinates by

-which is aligned with the principal null directions of the Kerr spacetime, and which is regular on $\mch_+$.
-We then define the rescaled null pair
+Teukolsky \cite{teukolsky} found that, when linearizing a gravitational perturbation of a Kerr black hole in the Newman-Penrose formalism, two curvature components decouple from the linearized gravity system and satisfy wave equations: the \textit{Teukolsky equations}. {These curvature components, which govern the linearized dynamics, are called the \textit{Teukolsky scalars}.
+Before stating the Teukolsky equations, we first define the following pair of null vector fields:} { } which are aligned with the principal null directions of Kerr spacetime, and the complex vector field